This guide is constantly updated each time I visit Reykjavík and discover new things to do, places to visit, restaurants and cafes etc.

-I actually stayed here for most of my days in Reykjavík and thought the price of 50 Euros a night for a private room with shared bathroom and breakfast was agreeable.
+I actually stayed at Guesthouse Aurora for most of my days in Reykjavík and thought the price of 50 Euros a night for a private room with shared bathroom and breakfast was agreeable.
 Then again, winter is low season, I can’t imagine that would be the case in summer.
 The bathrooms and guesthouse was clean, reasonable breakfast and top-notch location.

 There are plenty of guesthouses in the area and standards are similar, so shop around for the best price.